-SECTION V: COVID-19 CASE MANAGEMENT AND REPORTING
+SECTION VI: COVID-19 CASE MANAGEMENT AND REPORTING

-Important information on where to report illness or COVID-19 positive cases will be found in this section.
+Important information on where to report illness or COVID-19 positive cases and how to respond will be found in this section.
 Programs should ensure that staff leadership is familiar with the reporting protocol and related actions.
-Guidance for how to respond should be followed directly.
-This guidance for DYCD-contracted programs is intended to supplement relevant City, State and Federal regulations, including guidance issued by New York State and the NYC Department of Health and Mental Hygiene (DOHMH).
+This guidance for DYCD-contracted programs aligns with relevant City, State and Federal regulations, including guidance issued by New York State and the NYC Department of Health and Mental Hygiene (DOHMH).